maghuber/git-tutorial-1/README.md

 # Welcome to my repo!

 My name is Brandon.
+## My hobbies
 I like to hike!